 Ontario's Surge Capacity Management Plan describes common principles and the strategic framework that helps improve partnerships and provide access to services for critically ill patients.
 In utilizing industrial principles of system analysis and flow mapping methodology, the plan quickly identifies process improvement needs of each organization, and throughout the system.
-In March 2010, Ontario's Surge Management Plan was rolled-out across all 14 LHINs and since, has strengthened capacity and improved responses during surges.
+Ontario's Surge Management Plan was rolled out across all 14 OH sub-regions in 2010, and has been revised as the system has expanded capacity and improved responses during periods of minor and moderate surge.